nselem/yeast-genomics/_episodes/01-introduction.md

 - "Why study *S. cerevisiae*?"
 - "Understand the data set."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "It is important to record and understand your experiment's metadata."
 ---

 ## Background